Charlie Venegas: Career

 Venegas has been USA National Champion twice and has been successful at ice speedway, becoming Indoor Ice Race World Champion four times and lifting the Indoor Ice World Cup three times with USA.

-In 1996, he signed for Long Eaton Invaders to ride in the British leagues.
+In 1996, Venegas signed for Long Eaton Invaders to ride in the British leagues.
 Later during the same season he signed for Belle Vue Aces on loan.